jonkracht/technical-notes/jupyter-notes.md

 Run current cell:  CTRL + ENTER
-Run current cell and move cursor next cell:  SHIFT + ENTER
+Run current cell and move cursor to next cell:  SHIFT + ENTER

-ENTER:  enters into edit mode so as to modify a cell
+ENTER:  Edit mode so as to modify a cell
-ESC:  enters into command mode so as to modify notebook
+ESC:  Command mode so as to modify notebook

 ## Command-mode actions

+### Navigation
+Move up/down with arrows or vim-style j/k

 ### Insert a new cell
 a  insert cell above